husseinaluie/FlowSieve/Documentation/METHODS.md

 ### Functions

-The following functions occur *within* a time/depth `for` loop, and so do not use OpenMPI reoutines.
+The following functions occur *within* a time/depth `for` loop, and so do not use OpenMPI routines.
 * apply_filter_at_point
 * apply_filter_at_point_for_quadratics